macseber/base/README.md

 * Sensor: The sensor can detect the change in the speed limit of the track and can signal in such cases to the controller.
 * Controller: The controller is responsible for controlling the reference speed of the train.
 The reference speed is set by the user, but the speed limit must also be kept.
 * User: The user can manipulate the reference speed of the train using a joystick.

+### The rest of the structure

+These source files are responsible for gluing together the parts>

+* Interfaces: These are the interfaces that the three classes in the section above this one are implementing
+* System: This represents the entire train system

 ### Behavior